 On November 1, 2022, a representative from the organization Resources for Independence Central Valley was interviewed.
 The representative expressed concern about laws in the City of Fresno that prevent homeless community members from camping or living in their cars.
 Homelessness is increasing, but the City is investing resources in enforcing these laws rather than providing assistance.
 There is funding to move homeless people around, but not to improve anyone's living situation.
 Access to Section 8 can be a challenge, as the waiting list can be four or five years long.
 Additionally, rental housing can require incomes of two to three times the rent, which can be a barrier to some who need to access rental housing.
+To work to address this, the City included Program 16, which enable the development of new housing types that may be more affordable to extremely-low income households by defining single-room occupancy units and identifying at least one zone where they will be permitted.
 For those who may be able to access housing, some landlords levy additional fees during the application process that can present a prohibitive cost.
 Credit checks are becoming a barrier for residents to get into housing.
 Community members with disabilities can experience additional challenges trying to find homes that have necessary accessibility features.
-Homeowners with disabilities end up needing to make expensive home improvements in order to make their homes accessible for themselves.
+To incorporate this feedback, the City the City has included Program 18, through which the City will develop and formalize a general process that a person with physical and developmental disabilities can use to make a reasonable accommodation request to accommodate the needs of persons with disabilities and streamline the permit review process.
+The representative indicated that Hhomeowners with disabilities end up needing to make expensive home improvements in order to make their homes accessible for themselves.
+To incorporate this feedback, the City will continue to participate in the Fresno County Housing Assistance Rehabilitation Program (HARP) (Program 24), which can assist homeowners with disabilities in making these accessibility improvements.
 For renters, these improvements may be more challenging to implement, and those who use service or support animals may experience discrimination against pets.
 There isn't enough higher-density housing, housing near transit or major transportation corridors, or housing in good repair.